Obamacare Vagina: Navigating Medicaid Coverage of SRS, Part One

 By Rani Baker

-I sat there, gently sqooshing a round silicone breast implant like a stress ball.
-Sqoosh, sqoosh, feeling the weight of the rubbery tomato-shape in my hand.
+I sat there, gently squooshing around silicone breast implant like a stress ball.
+Sqoosh, squoosh, feeling the weight of the rubbery tomato-shape in my hand.
 My surgeon was going over the results I could expect from this surgery.
 For starters, instead of the familiar round implant, I was going to have a firmer, teardrop-shaped implant.
 Among surgeons the implant has been given the nickname “Gummy Bear”; I was allowed to see and touch one of those as well.
 I felt the difference; the simultaneous rubbery firmness and gelatinous give.
 I was informed of drainage tubes, of calcification and rupture; seemingly Cronenbergian bioaugmentation complications that continue to populate my nightmares.
 I was told the surgery letters I had were not adequate for insurance, and that I needed both therapists to write new drafts specifically stating their recommendation for breast augmentation.
-The surgeon then brought out a digital camera, asked me to take off my clothes and stand against the far wall which had been painted a dark blue for backdrop.
+The surgeon then brought out a digital camera, asked me to take off my clothes and stand against the far wall which had been painted a dark blue for a backdrop.
 “Just in case insurance wants them”, I was told.

 “What exactly did I get myself into?”
 I thought.

-“Well why don’t we start from the beginning?
+“Well, why don’t we start from the beginning?
 Tell me about yourself.” the first therapist said.
 This was a little over a year ago, about seven months before my consultation for top surgery.
 Even getting into this first session was a bit of an adventure, starting from the moment I frantically opened a thread in a local trans support group asking for advice on how to “get surgery before we get a Republican president”.
 I’m not exactly wealthy and I’m terrible at crowdfunding and honestly thought sex-reassignment surgery was completely out of reach up until, well, literally until I had a surgery date.

 Before the Oregon Health Plan had announced their impending compliance with Obamacare and WPATH transition medical care needs, I vividly recall attempting to gauge my possibilities of coverage through Aetna, my employer-provided insurance at the time.
 I knew folks who had their SRS partially covered by Portland State University’s insurance package through Aetna, and I’d hoped to have access to at least part of that coverage.
 Two years ago, I had made inquiry phone calls and at one point was literally laughed at by Aetna customer service.
 The service agent sardonically inquired whether I had “thought this through” and instead of sending me documentation on transgender medical care I received an email containing contact information for mental health services.
 So, I wasn’t exactly getting my hopes up.